-For 2020, the allocation of the annual equity award for our executive officers was split evenly among performance stock units, stock options and restricted stock units.
 For 2021, the allocation of the annual equity award for our executive officers is 50% in performance stock units, 25% in stock options and 25% in restricted stock units.
-This mix provides an incentive to achieve favorable long-term results at a reasonable cost to the Company.
+This mix provides an incentive to achieve favorable longterm results at a reasonable cost to the Company.
 Stock options and restricted stock units vest over a four-year period with 25% vesting on each anniversary of the date of grant, subject to the named executive officer's continued employment through the applicable vesting date.